nisasenayazgan/CalCalCalculator/README.md

 # CalCalCalculator
 Customized calculation according to gender, weight, height and age values.
 Calculating the minimum number of calories per day.
 It was our Object Orienteering Programming Lesson Homework.
-Design a classstructureand implement following fundamental OOP concepts with it.
+Design a class structure and implement following fundamental OOP concepts with it.
 Encapsulation,Inheritance, Polymorphism and Interface